ANNarchy/ANNarchy/docs/manual/Populations.rst

       mp = 0.0
       r = 0.0

-It is also possible to index directly the population, as in a Numpy array:
+It is also possible to index directly the population, as if it were a Numpy array:

 .. code-block:: python